 A good panorama should be perfectly levelled, with a straight horizon line right through the middle.
 To shoot perfectly levelled panoramas you can use a tripod.
-Most modern 360° cameras also have a auto-levelling mode.
+Most modern 360° cameras also have an auto-levelling mode.
 So, in theory, it should be easy.

-However, auto-levelling is often a bit off due to various factors that influence the camera sensors.
+However, auto-levelling is often a bit off due to various factors that influence the camera magnetic sensors.
 Plus, even if you shoot panoramas using a tripod, they may end up tilted if the ground under the tripod is not perfectly flat or if it is soft, like grass or a carpet.

 Fortunately, the Kuula editor has a very simple tool to fix that issue.
 You can see it in action in this video and read details on how to use it below:

 The Level Correction function is a simple slider.
 You can find it at the bottom of the editor, as shown below (1).